 Matric marking is the process of evaluating and allocating grades to the National Senior Certificate (NSC) or matric exams in South Africa.
 The markers are selected from a qualified pool of teachers and professors to help mark thousands of matric exam papers.

-Once grade 12 completes their matric exams by 28 November 2024, they will all eagerly await their results.
-The results for the 2024 November matric exams will be announced on 15 January 2025 and available to students from 16 January 2025.
+Once grade 12 students complete their matric exams by 27 November 2025, they will all eagerly await their results.
+The results for the 2025 November matric exams will be announced on 12 January 2026 and available to students from 13 January 2026.

 This article will provide a deep understanding of how matric marking is done, how marks are allocated, and the challenges markers face.